 “He is always looking for his next move to make a difference,” Meiselman said.

-Sofia is a university news assistant.
-This is her second semester at The Alligator, where she previously worked as a translator for El Caimán.
+Sofia is a news assistant on The Alligator's university desk.
+This is her second semester at paper, where she previously worked as a translator for El Caimán.

 Carolina is a second-year journalism major with a minor in sustainability.
 In the past, she covered stories and events for WUFT, and she is now reporting on Student Government for The Alligator.
 Carolina loves to do yoga and go to the beach whenever she isn't writing.